esp/esp.github.io/_docs/01-concepts/04-esp-js-di/07-child-containers.md

 // bootstrapper1 will get injected with `container1`
 let bootstrapper1 = container1.resolve('bootstrapper');

-// bootstrapper2 will get injected with `container2`
-let container2 = container1.createChildContainer();
+// bootstrapper2 will get injected with `container2` as that's the container that created it. let container2 = container1.createChildContainer();
 let bootstrapper2 = container2.resolve('bootstrapper');
 ```